-- (b) The policy shall contain a complete table of guaranteed maximum premiums.
-The premiums shall be annual premiums or the premiums for the mode elected by the owner. - (c) The policy shall disclose on the specifications page the amount and period of time for which the current and/or initial premium is guaranteed. - (d) Any premium shown on the specifications page or in the policy that is subject to change in accordance with the premium change provision shall be so noted on the specifications page or in the proximity of the premium. - (e) The policy shall contain a premium change provision.
+- (4) Any premium shown on the specifications page or in the policy that is subject to change in accordance with the premium change provision shall be so noted on the specifications page or in the proximity of the premium. - (5) The policy shall contain a premium change provision.
 The provision shall provide that any premiums after the initial premium may be changed, subject to the table of guaranteed maximum premiums.
 The provision shall disclose the frequency of premium change and that any change will be by class.
-If any current scale premium is shown on the specifications page or in the policy, the nonguaranteed nature of the premium shall be noted in the proximity of the current scale premium. - (f) The premium change provision shall state that the adjustment in premium is based on future anticipated or emerging experience.
+If any current scale premium is shown on the specifications page or in the policy, the nonguaranteed nature of the premium shall be noted in the proximity of the current scale premium. - (6) The premium change provision shall state that the adjustment in premium is based on future anticipated or emerging experience.
 The provision shall specify the experience factors upon which any indeterminate premiums are adjusted.
 "Experience factors" means a factor experienced by the company that is variable in nature and impacts the profitability of the policy.
-Depending on the policy design, experience factors may include, but are not limited to, investment earnings, mortality, persistency, taxes and expenses. - (g) The premium change provision shall disclose the effect of the provision on any attached riders.
+Depending on the policy design, experience factors may include, but are not limited to, investment earnings, mortality, persistency, taxes and expenses. - (7) The premium change provision shall disclose the effect of the provision on any attached riders.

-B. POLICY PROVIDING FOR PAYMENT OF PROCEEDS IN INSTALLMENTS
+POLICY PROVIDING FOR PAYMENT OF PROCEEDS IN INSTALLMENTS